-Who benefits from the programmes?
+Who benefits from the programs?

 What does the exchange involve?

-How do the programmes operate?
+How do the programs operate?

 Some match-up programs simply offer a referral service; others offer a matching service and follow a homesharing arrangement from its beginning to its termination.
 Most programs are operated by non-profit agencies or organizations; however this does not always apply.

 Each program has different sources of revenue which may include government and foundation grants, fees from participants, donations and fundraising.

 Follow us on Facebook